SECTION I: Title and Headquarters

 - (d) to uphold and improve professionalism and to promote high standards of journalism, ethics of journalism, and journalistic education;

-- (e) to improve and defend the social and working conditions of all journalists, employed and freelance, and to encourage and support member unions and associations in collective bargaining and to strengthen their role as a collective organisation representative of journalists at the workplace ;
+- (e) to improve and defend the social and working conditions of all journalists, employed and freelance, and to encourage and support member unions and associations in collective bargaining and to strengthen their role as a collective organisation representative of journalists at the workplace, freelance journalists and atypical workers ;

 - (f) to promote co-operation between member unions and associations, and to support trade union development, by means of the organisation of regional groups;